Admissions Procedures and Information

-The History Department accepts graduate students only once a year with a March application deadline for admission for the following fall semester.
-Students cannot start our program in the spring semester.
+The History Department accepts graduate students twice a year with an April application deadline for admission for the following fall semester, and a November deadline for admission the following spring semester.

 The application deadline for the fall semester will be April 1 for the following fall.
 The deadline for receiving all supporting documents will be April 20.
 The application deadline for the spring semester is Nov.
 1 with a document deadline of Nov.
 20. Please check the Graduate Studies and Research website for any future changes in admission deadlines.

-Applicants will be notified as to whether they have been admitted in the last two weeks of April, but no earlier.
+Applicants will be notified as to whether they have been admitted in the first week of May.
 Please keep this in mind, and do not call Graduate Studies, the Graduate Advisor, or the History Department to find out whether you have been admitted until after April 30.

 To apply for university graduate admission one must first apply online (CalState Apply).
 For further information about the application process at SJSU go to the Graduate Studies website and click on "Prospective Students," where you will find all pertinent information. http://www.sjsu.edu/graduateadmissions/ .